yosemitebandit/vebsite/readme.md

 #### reminders

-* make sure you activate the virtualenv when you run the fab task -- I think you need pygmentize on your path for code highlighting to work right
 * use `<!--more-->` in an article to set the "read more" breakpoint -- yes that's an html comment in the markdown itself
 * use `python shrinkify.py` to create thumbnails and shrink large images --